Mohammed0602/Sparta_Global_Ruby_-Game/README.md

 Simon Says is a simple command-line pattern memory game.

-Still, it's a fun game to play in Ruby when you need some amusement on the command line.
+Still, it's a fun game to play in Ruby when you need some fun whilst using the command line.

 ## How to play
 >Firstly,